ethereum/populus/docs/dev_cycle.intro.rst

 You don't need the complex math of the elliptic curves, but to get a grasp of the basic concepts, and the basic idea: A system that prevents bad behaviour not by moral rules, but by incentives.
 Incentinve that make honest behaviour *more* profitable (let this bold concept sink in for a moment).

-Two good intros:

-* `A 101 Noob Intro to Programming Smart Contracts on Ethereum <https://medium.com/@ConsenSys/a-101-noob-intro-to-programming-smart-contracts-on-ethereum-695d15c1dab4>`_, from Consensys

-* `A Gentle Intorduction to Ethereum <https://bitsonblocks.net/2016/10/02/a-gentle-introduction-to-ethereum/>`_, from bitsonblocks

-And to go a little deeper:

-* `The Etherum Whitepaper <https://github.com/ethereum/wiki/wiki/White-Paper>`_, by Vitalik Buterin

-* `The Bitcoin Book <https://github.com/bitcoinbook/bitcoinbook>`_ (Some of the Bitcoin concepts are different in Ethereum, but in any case it's useful to understand the difference)

 Development Steps
 -----------------
 We will take a walk through an entire contract development cycle, with Python, Populus and Web3.py.